Floods in the United States (2000–present): Hurricane Katrina (2005) storm surge – Louisiana and Mississippi

-A large Category 3 hurricane at landfall along the southeast tip of Louisiana, strong northerly flow behind Katrina caused breaks and failures in the levees that protected the lower Ninth Ward and along other canals in New Orleans, flooding 80 percent of the city for nearly a month.
+On August 29, 2005, Hurricane Katrina made landfall along the southeast tip of Louisiana as a Category 3 hurricane after reaching its peak intensity as a Category 5 hurricane on August 28.
+The strong northerly flow behind Katrina caused breaks and failures in the levees that protected the lower Ninth Ward and along other canals in New Orleans, flooding 80 percent of the city for nearly a month.
 The mouth of the Mississippi River saw breaks in its levee system due to storm surge.
 In Mississippi, a massive storm surge destroyed most structures along the coast including floating casinos, and preliminary figures show that the storm surge was higher than in Hurricane Camille of 1969.
 There were 1,836 fatalities, mostly from flooding.